-Land searches for Corrine and her husband are currently on hold while they instead take on a renovation project.
+Land searches for Corrine and her husband are currently on hold while they take on a renovation project instead.
 They have bought a small terraced house and are taking their time to do it up, using it as a chance to gain valuable experience that they can eventually put into a self build.

 Despite the renovation project, Corrine is still keeping one eye open for land opportunities and says that hopefully next year they will have finished the works, can sell up and start looking for land seriously once again.

 Interview with Nigel Banks

 Nigel Banks lives in Leeds with his wife and two children and has had challenges finding a suitable plot within an existing established urban area.
 Initially he was looking for self build plots in a fairly wide area, but eventually decided to narrow it down to within two miles of their eldest son's primary school.